The Straight Talk Unlimited plans start at $35 every 30 days for unlimited calls, messages and 10GB data for the Bronze plan.

 For a while, they had stopped selling AT&T SIM cards for the BYOP program.
 Now, in fact, they sell 4G LTE AT&T SIM cards.

-You can now choose from several smart phones to use with your Straight Talk plan.
-They have the iPhone up to the6 and 6 Plus models, although they're not always in stock.
-In addition, you can choose from many different Android-powered phones.
-They also carry Windows Phones and a couple of older Nokia models.
+You can now choose from a long list of smart phones to use with your Straight Talk plan.
+They have the iPhone up to very recent models, although they're not always in stock.
+In addition, you can choose from many different Android phones.

 You might think one reason to get a cheap phone would be to try out the service.
 However, there's a 30-day guarantee on the phones, so you may as well try a good one, and if you like it, keep it.
 There's no refund on the first month's service, however.